Tinram/CodeCounter/README.md

 ### Windows / Compile Manually

-        fbc codecounter.bas -gen gcc -O max
+        fbc codecounter.bas -gen gcc -O max -w all

 ## Other

-On both Linux and Windows, it's more convenient for Code Counter to be available from any directory location via the PATH system variable (rather than copying the executable file to the directory where needed).
+On both Linux and Windows, it's more convenient for Code Counter to be available from any directory location via the *$PATH* system variable (rather than copying the executable file to the directory where needed).

 ### Linux

         make install

-Or move the *codecounter* executable to a location such as */usr/local/bin* (location must be present in $PATH).
+Or move the *codecounter* executable to a location such as */usr/local/bin* (location must be present in *$PATH*).

 ### Windows

-[Windows key + Break] > Advanced tab > Environmental Variables button > click Path line > Edit button > Variable value - append at the end of existing line info: *C:\directory\path\to\codecounter.exe\;*
+[Windows key + Break] > Advanced tab > Environmental Variables button > click Path line > Edit button > Variable value &ndash; append at the end of existing line info: *C:\directory\path\to\codecounter.exe\;*

 ## Credits